ircv3/ircv3-specifications/core/capability-negotiation-3.1.md

 Each capability identifier may be prefixed with a dash (`-`) to designate that the capability should be disabled.

+If a client requests a capability which is already enabled, or tries to disable a capability which is not enabled, the server MUST continue processing the REQ subcommand as though handling this capability was successful.

 The capability identifier set must be accepted as a whole, or rejected entirely.

 If a client issues a REQ subcommand, registration must be suspended until an END subcommand